Mesothelioma VA Burial Benefits

 • They died due to a service-connected disability.

-• They died while getting care from the VA or while traveling to get VA care.
+• They died while getting care or traveling to get care from the VA.

 • They were receiving VA compensation, pension benefits, military retirement pay, or disability pay (or had an open claim and were eligible) when they died.